TDarkShadow/iheartnewvegas/bodies.md

 - **03 - Body Hairy Clean** (Optional files)
 - **05 - Face Vanilla Feel** (Optional files)

-> ℹ️ This mod is entirely optional, as **TYPE4** already includes seamless textures for its bodies.
-However, I find they look a bit jarring compared to **Improved Vanilla Male Body**, hence why I recommend installing these textures on top.

 ## FINISHING TOUCHES

 ### Mod order and load order